Department website: http://medicine.hsc.wvu.edu/pt

 PT 701.
 Professional Development 1.
 3 Hours.

-Introduction to and clinical documentation. the roles and professional behaviors of physical therapists.
-Includes units on professionalism, health care ethics,.
+Introduction to the roles and professional behaviors of physical therapists.
+Includes units on professionalism, health care ethics, and clinical documentation.

 PT 706.
 Advanced Clinical Anatomy.
 5 Hours.

-This course anatomy to physical therapy practice through lecture and lab.
-Laboratory includes dissection, computer-based.
+This course presents advanced study of clinical applications of gross anatomy to physical therapy practice through lecture and lab.
+Laboratory includes dissection, computer-based instruction and clinical palpation.

 PT 708.
 Movement Diagnosis 1.
 2 Hours.